-Effects that prevent all damage from a specific source apply to the next damage dealt by that source, regardless of the amount.
+Effects that prevent the next damage from a specific source apply the next time that source would deal damage, regardless of the amount.
 These effects expire when the turn ends.

 Priority

 The player who has the option to play a spell or ability at any given time has priority.